MrXcitement/docker-exercism-c/README.md

-# Docker Exercism 'C' Track Image
+# Docker Exercism 'C' & 'CPP' Track Image
-An Exercism 'C' track image to be used to work through the 'C' track exercises.
+An Exercism 'c' & 'cpp' track image to be used to work through the 'c' and 'cpp' track exercises.

 ## Overview
-This project uses a Dockerfile and Makefile to manage the creation and distribution of a 'C' track Exercism docker image.
+This project uses a Dockerfile and Makefile to manage the creation and distribution of a 'c' & 'cpp' track Exercism docker image.

 ## Usage
 To build the image